Sa'idi people: Religion in Upper Egypt

 The Upper Egyptians follow Islam and Christianity as Upper Egypt has a significant Christian population and a rich Coptic Christian history.
 For instance, Sahidic was the leading Coptic dialect in the pre-Islamic period.
 In the last few decades the high proportion of Coptic Christians in Upper Egypt has enabled some Christians to hold prominent political posts there.
 For instance, Qena Governorate had a Coptic Christian governor in 2011.
-Sahidic dialect of Coptic is used as a Liturgical language by the clergy and among Sa'idi Copts.
+Sahidic dialect of Coptic is used as a liturgical language by the clergy and among Sa'idi Coptic Christians.